-Reduction - Reducing the risk to our communities
+Reduction: Reducing the risk to our communities

-Disaster risk reduction is aimed at preventing new, reducing existing disaster risk, and managing residual risk, all of which contribute to strengthening resilience (New Zealand's National Disaster Resilience Strategy)
+Disaster risk reduction is aimed at preventing new, reducing existing disaster risk, and managing residual risk, all of which contribute to strengthening resilience (New Zealand's National Disaster Resilience Strategy).

-- 1. Build our community's knowledge and understanding of their hazards and risks, the economic and social impact of disaster and disruption, so they can make informed decisions. - 2.
-Identify gaps in risk reduction policies at the regional and local levels and: - where responsible, make changes that decrease exposure to hazards - advocate with responsible agencies for change that decreases exposure to hazards.
+- 1. Build our community's knowledge and understanding of their hazards and risks, the economic and social impact of disaster and disruption, so they can make informed decisions to protect their taonga, lives and livelihoods. - 2.
+Identify gaps in risk reduction policies at the regional and local levels and: - · where responsible, make changes that decrease exposure to hazards - · advocate with responsible agencies for change that decreases exposure to hazards.